Procedures for the approval of a proposal for a Session-Workshop or Minisymposium

 Organizer: Prof. Dr. Dia Zeidan, School of Basic Sciences and Humanities, German Jordanian University, Amman, Jordan

 This symposium series started in Crete, Greece, in 2006 chaired by Professor Pawel Kosinski of the University of Bergen, Norway.
 The symposium is associated with the annual edition of the ICNAAM since 2006.
 It represents one of the largest and most successful activities of ICNAAM with a strong commitment to research and development within the academic community.
 Since its start, the focus of the symposium is numerical mathematics for fluid flow problems and related topics.

 Topics of interest include, but not limited to:

-- formulation, identification and solution of multidimensional fluid flows and heat transfer
+- formulation, identification and resolution of multidimensional fluid flows, heat and mass transfer

 - numerical methods for fluid flows including heat and mass transfer and chemical reactions

 - multi-phase fluid flow problems

 - non-Newtonian flows